 A comment's process status reflects where it is at in the comment approval workflow.
-By default, there are four statuses in Causeway.
+By default, Causeway only includes one initial status, "Not yet reviewed".
+However, your Causeway representative can help you create a custom workflow.
+Here is an example set of Comment Stauses.
 When describing these statues, we will use the term Comment Admins to represent Workgroup admins/chairs or designated comment assignees.

 - Not yet reviewed - Technically, this is not a status; it is just the default option if nothing else has been selected.